circuits/circuits/docs/source/tutorial/index.rst

 unwanted behavior in a system so we expect to be able to recover from horrible situations.

 SO what do we do?
-Well that's easy. circuits come with a ``Debugger`` that lets you log all events as well as all errors so you can quickly and easily discover which Event is causing a problem and which Event Handler to look at.
+Well that's easy. circuits comes with a ``Debugger`` that lets you log all events as well as all errors so you can quickly and easily discover which Event is causing a problem and which Event Handler to look at.